Stability in quadratic torsion theories: Introduction

 From an experimental point of view there have been many attempts to detect torsion or to set an upper bound to its gravitational effects.
 One of the most debated attempts was the use of the Gravity Probe B experiment to measure torsion effects \cite{GPB}.
 Nevertheless, this experiment was criticized because torsion will never coupled to the gyroscopes installed in the satellite \cite{Hehl:2013qga}.
 Therefore, this probe cannot measure the gravitational effects due to torsion.
 On the other hand, other unsuccessful experiments aimed to constrain torsion with accurate measurements on the perihelion advance and the orbital geodetic effect of a satellite \cite{moon}.
 The experimental difficulty is due to the need of dealing with elementary particles with spin to obtain a maximal coupling with torsion.

 In this paper we present a self-contained introduction to quadratic theories of gravity with torsion in the geometrical approach (gauge treatment is not considered).
 We partly recover known results about the stability of these theories using simple methods.
-Therefore, we simplify the existent mathematical treatment and reinforce the critical discussion about some controversial results published in the literature.
+Thus, we simplify the existent mathematical treatment and reinforce the critical discussion about some controversial results published in the literature.

-The paper is organized as follows: In section \ref{sec:basics} we present a general introduction to the basic concepts on general affine geometries and introduce the conventions used throughout the paper.
-In section \ref{sec:Analisis} we present our main results.
+The paper is organized as follows: In Sec.~\ref{sec:basics}, we present a general introduction to the basic concepts on general affine geometries and introduce the conventions used throughout the paper.
+In Sec.~\ref{sec:Analisis}, we present our main results.
 In the first place, we consider a Lagrangian density quadratic in the curvature and torsion tensors.
-In section \ref{sec:ecuaciones} we discuss the different methods presented in the literature to obtain the field equations and explicitly derive them in the Palatini formalism.
-In section \ref{sec:reduccionGR} we obtain conditions on the parameters of the Lagrangian necessary to avoid large deviations from GR and instabilities.
-Then, in section \ref{sec:stability}, we analyse the Lagrangian density with the aim of setting necessary conditions for avoiding ghost and tachyon instabilities.
-The conclusions are summarized in section \ref{sec:conclus}.
-We relegate some calculations and further comments to the appendices: in \ref{G-B} we include the Gauss--Bonnet term in Riemann--Cartan geometries; in \ref{variations} we include detailed expressions necessary to obtain the equations of the dynamics using the Palatini formalism; in \ref{Ap:Sources} we discuss the source terms of these equations; and, in \ref{QuadraticTerms}, we include relevant expressions for the study of the vector and pseud-vector torsion fields around Minkowski.
+In Sec.~\ref{sec:ecuaciones}, we discuss the different methods presented in the literature to obtain the field equations and explicitly derive them in the Palatini formalism.
+In Sec.~\ref{sec:reduccionGR}, we obtain conditions on the parameters of the Lagrangian necessary to avoid large deviations from GR and instabilities.
+Then, in Sec.~\ref{sec:stability}, we analyse the Lagrangian density with the aim of setting necessary conditions for avoiding ghost and tachyon instabilities.
+The conclusions are summarized in Sec.~\ref{sec:conclus}.
+We relegate some calculations and further comments to the appendices: in Appendix \ref{G-B} we include the Gauss--Bonnet term in Riemann--Cartan geometries; in Appendix \ref{variations} we include detailed expressions necessary to obtain the equations of the dynamics using the Palatini formalism; in Appendix \ref{Ap:Sources} we discuss the source terms of these equations; and, in Appendix \ref{QuadraticTerms}, we include relevant expressions for the study of the vector and pseud-vector torsion fields around Minkowski.